Sávio (footballer, born 2004)

-Sávio Moreira de Oliveira (born 10 April 2004), known as Savinho or simply Sávio, is a Brazilian professional footballer who plays as a winger for club Manchester City and the Brazil national team.
+Sávio Moreira de Oliveira (born 10 April 2004), known as Sávio (/pt-BR/) and formerly Savinho, is a Brazilian professional footballer who plays as a winger for club Tottenham Hotspur and the Brazil national team.

 Early life

-Born in São Mateus, Espírito Santo, Savinho was raised on his grandparents' farm.
+Born in São Mateus, Espírito Santo, Sávio was raised on his grandparents' farm.

 Club career

 Atlético Mineiro

-The attacker joined Atlético Mineiro at the under-14 youth level, quickly drawing attention.
-Savinho signed his first professional contract on 18 June 2020, securing a three-year deal with a release clause of 60 million euros.
+Sávio joined Atlético Mineiro at the under-14 youth level, quickly drawing attention.
+Sávio signed his first professional contract on 18 June 2020, securing a three-year deal with a release clause of 60 million euros.
 With strong performances for Galo, the attacker was called up by the Brazilian U-15 Team to participate in the South American Championship, where he emerged as a champion.

-In 2020, Savinho was integrated into the transition team and began training frequently with the professional squad.
-He made his debut for the first team on 19 August in a 4-3 victory against Atlético Goianiense in Goiânia.
+In 2020, Sávio was integrated into the transition team and began training frequently with the professional squad.
+He made his debut for the first team on 19 August in a 4–3 victory against Atlético Goianiense in Goiânia.

 In 2021, he was part of the squad that won the triple crown for Atlético Mineiro that season.
 In October, he was listed by the English newspaper The Guardian as one of the 60 most promising young players in the world born after 2004.

-He scored his first professional goal on 19 May 2022, sealing a 3-1 victory over Independiente del Valle at the Mineirão Stadium in a Copa Libertadores match.
+He scored his first professional goal on 19 May 2022, sealing a 3–1 victory over Independiente del Valle at the Mineirão Stadium in a Copa Libertadores match.
 On 30 June, Atlético announced an agreement for his transfer to City Football Group for 6.5 million euros, with an additional six million in bonuses.
 The young attacker was initially allocated to Troyes, a club in France.

 Troyes and loans to PSV, Girona

-On 30 June 2022, Atlético Mineiro announced the transfer of Savinho to the City Football Group for a record €6.5 million, with an additional €6 million in performance-related variables.
-Savinho was initially assigned to Troyes, a Ligue 1 club within the City Group.
+On 30 June 2022, Atlético Mineiro announced the transfer of Sávio to the City Football Group for a record €6.5 million, with an additional €6 million in performance-related variables.
+Sávio was initially assigned to Troyes, a Ligue 1 club within the City Group.
 Before his loan to Girona, another City Group team, he was loaned out to PSV.
-Savinho never made an appearance for Troyes, while the club nearly suffered consecutive relegations to Ligue 2 and then the Championnat National (the latter was only avoided due to Bordeaux's administrative relegation for financial issues).
+Sávio never made an appearance for Troyes, while the club nearly suffered consecutive relegations to Ligue 2 and then the Championnat National (the latter was only avoided due to Bordeaux's administrative relegation for financial issues).
 This led to fan disillusionment and backlash against the City Group ownership.

-On 22 July 2022, Savinho joined PSV on loan for the 2022–23 season.
+On 22 July 2022, Sávio joined PSV on loan for the 2022–23 season.

-On 13 July 2023, Savinho moved to La Liga side Girona on loan for the 2023–24 season.
+On 13 July 2023, Sávio moved to La Liga side Girona on loan for the 2023–24 season.
 He finished his loan season at Girona with 9 goals and 10 assists in 37 games.
 In addition, he made the most successful dribbles in the league with 104.